chulminy/AE_ENVE_GEOE_121/lab/lab01/README.md

 ## Editor and Live Editor
 Please look in the [model](model) folder for sample files.
 ### Simple program (editor)
-Please write and run a simple program using the editor (Sample found [here](model/sample_problem_editor.m)).
+Please run a simple program using the editor (Sample found [here](model/sample_problem_editor.m)).
 ![](img/sample_problem_editor.png)

 ### Simple program ([live editor](https://www.mathworks.com/products/matlab/live-editor.html))
-Please write and run a simple program using the live editor.
+Please run a simple program using the live editor.
 [**See this page to examine the structure of the live editor**](sample_problem_live_editor.pdf)
 The actual live editor file is available [**here**](model/sample_problem_live_editor.mlx) for download.